Francisco Domingo Marques Biography | Oil Paintings

 3-12-1842 Valencia, ESP - 7-22-1920 Madrid, ESPBack to Artist IndexView Artists Paintings

-In 1864, Francisco Domingo Marqués moved to Madrid to continue his studies at the Real Academia de Bellas Artes de San Fernando with Federico de Madrazo.
-Three years later, he was awarded a pension by the "Diputación Provincial de Valencia" (the local government) to continue his studies in Rome.
-He went there in 1868, where he obtained a position in the workshop of Eduardo Rosales.
+Francisco Domingo Marqués began his art studies at the Real Academia de Bellas Artes de San Carlos, in Valencia, under Rafael Montesinos y Ramiro.
+In 1864, he moved to Madrid to continue his studies at the Real Academia de Bellas Artes de San Fernando with Federico de Madrazo y Kuntz.
+After three years, he was awarded a scholarship by the by the local government of Valencia to continue his studies in Rome.
+He left for Rome the following year to study in the studio of Eduardo Rosales.

-While there, he sent his works to the National Exhibition of Fine Arts, winning several awards for his Baroque-style paintings.
-Suffering from the effects of malarial fever, he returned to Spain and taught at the Academia de San Carlos for a year.
-His portrait of Santa Clara praying won First Prize at the Exhibition of 1871.
-That same year, his pension was cancelled, as he showed no inclination to return to Rome.
+While in Rome, Francisco Domingo Marques sent his works to the National Exhibition of Fine Arts to be exhibited in Madrid, winning several awards for his Baroque-style paintings.
+In Rome he became ill with malarial fever, he returned to Spain to recuperate and later taught at the Academia de San Carlos for a year.
+His portrait of Santa Clara Praying won First Prize at the Exhibition of 1871.
+That same year, his scholarship was canceled, because he did not want to return to Rome.

-He married in 1874 and, the following year, moved to Paris, where his works consisted largely of detailed historical genre scenes and portraits for high society patrons, many of whom were former clients of Marià Fortuny.
-During this time, Francisco Domingo Marqués absorbed some elements from the style of Meissonier as well as brightening his palette under the influence of the Impressionists.
-He also made contacts with art dealers in the United States.
-William Henry Vanderbilt and Augustin Daly were among those who bought his paintings.
+He married in 1874 and, the next year, moved to Paris, his works comprised to a great extent of detailed historical genre scenes and portraits for high society Parisian patrons, many of whom were previous customers of Marià Fortuny.
+While in Paris, Francisco Domingo Marqués absorbed some style elements from Meissonier and also lightened his palette under the influence of the Impressionists, he also made contacts with art dealers in the United States.